firechair/ai-knowledge-console/README.md

 **The core RAG functionality works out-of-the-box with no API keys required:**
 - ✅ Upload documents (PDF, DOCX, TXT)
 - ✅ Chat with your documents using RAG
+- ✅ **Granular Context Control**: Select specific documents to use as context
 - ✅ Conversation memory
 - ✅ Streaming responses